otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 **Do this now!**

-Make sure you create a **Node.js** `.gitignore` file in both repositories.
+Create a **Node.js** `.gitignore` file in both repositories.
 You can use the following template - <https://raw.githubusercontent.com/github/gitignore/main/Node.gitignore>

 Resource: https://education.github.com/git-cheat-sheet-education.pdf